MichiganDataScienceTeam/official-website/config/join.md

 <hr>

-### Step 2 (Optional): Attend our Mass Meetings
+### Step 2 (Optional): Attend our Mass Meeting

-MDST is hosting two mass meetings this year.
-Join us on September 4th (Friday) 6-7 PM virtually ([Zoom](https://umich.zoom.us/j/93165627866)) or on September 9th (Wednesday) 8:15-9:15 PM in CCCB 3420.
-At these meetings, we will discuss details about our club, what we do, and how to join.
+MDST is hosting a mass meeting this year.
+Join us on September 9th (Wednesday) 8:15-9:15 PM in CCCB 3420.
+At this meeting, we will discuss details about our club, what we do, and how to join.
 You'll also have the opportunity to ask questions you may have about joining.

-Come visit us during **Festifall on September 2nd (Wednesday) 6-8 PM at Table E-065, Central Campus — Session 2**!

 Take a look at our slides and recording from last semester's mass meeting: